MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 In sequence #1, all files ending in 'gif' are rejected.
 In sequence #2, the accept .* (which accepts everything) is encountered before the reject statement, so the reject has no effect.

-It is best practice to use server side filtering to reduce the number of announcements sent to the component to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.
+It is best practice to use server side filtering to reduce the number of notification messages sent to the component to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.
 More details on how to apply the directives follow:

-Normally the relative path (appended to the base directory) for files which are downloaded will be set according to the relPath header included in the message.  if *baseUrl_relPath* is set, however, the message's relPath will be prepended with the sub-directories from the message's baseUrl field.
+Normally the relative path (appended to the base directory) for files which are downloaded will be set according to the relPath header included in the notification message.  if *baseUrl_relPath* is set, however, the notification message's relPath will be prepended with the sub-directories from the notification message's baseUrl field.

 NAMING QUEUES